A Short Summary for Parents.

 e.
 Make-Up is not permitted

 f.
-Lunches :Fruit, a Sandwich, crackers, Juice, Milk, Yoghurt.
-Please adhere to our new Healthy Lunch policy.
+Lunches :Fruit, a sandwich, crackers, juice, milk, nuts, yoghurt, WATER 🙂 Please adhere to our new Healthy Lunch policy.

-Mobile phones, Cameras, Ipods and other such devices are not needed for the purposes of study and are a distraction in class.
-Students are not allowed to bring them to school, except in exceptional circumstances.
-In that case, the phone should be left in the office accompanied by a note from the parents.
+Mobile phones, cameras, iPods and other such devices are not needed for the purposes of study and are a distraction in class.
+Students are not allowed to bring phones to school.
 Students breaking this rule shall have their phone confiscated for 5 consecutive school days.
-There is a phone in the office if you need to contact your child or vice versa.
-It is strongly advised that you monitor your child’s use of a mobile phone if you deem it necessary that he/she own one.
+There are phones in the office if you need to contact your child or vice versa.

-Please note that we operate an open enrolment policy on a first come first served basis with the proviso that siblings of children already enrolled in the school, siblings of children who have left the school and children of past pupils get first preference, in that order.
-Enrolment forms are available on this website and in the office and prospective parents are advised to complete this form without delay due to long waiting lists.
-Completion of the enrolment form does not guarantee the child’s enrolment in our school.
+Please note that we operate an open enrolment policy on a first come first served basis with the proviso that siblings of children already enrolled in the school, siblings of children who have left the school, the catchment area and children of past pupils get first preference.
+Enrolment forms are available on this website and in the office and prospective parents are advised to complete this form without delay.
+Completion of the enrolment form does not guarantee your child’s enrolment in our school.
+Please see our Enrolment Policy, on our website.

 We welcome any questions or queries which parents may have.
 We strongly believe that we are your partners and therefore communication and dialogue between parents and staff is greatly encouraged.
 Your child’s happiness and well-being is as important to us as it is to you!